Capital Cost Allowance for Depreciation

-The Capital Cost Allowance (CCA) is "a tax deduction that Canadian tax laws allow a business to claim for the loss in value of capital assets due to wear and tear or obsolescence" (Canada Revenue Agency (CRA)).
+The capital cost allowance (CCA) is one of many ways to reduce your business' taxable income in Canada.
+According to the Canada Revenue Agency (CRA), it's "a tax deduction that Canadian tax laws allow a business to claim for the loss in value of capital assets due to wear and tear or obsolescence."
 U.S. businesses have a similar deduction (see the IRS Overview on the Depreciation of Assets).

-So if you buy a property or a piece of equipment to use in your business, you can't deduct the entire cost of it on your income tax for that particular year.
-Instead, you use Capital Cost Allowance to deduct a calculated portion of the expense as an income tax deduction and continue doing this over a period of years as the property or the equipment depreciates.
+If you buy a property, computer, or other a piece of equipment to use in your business, you can't deduct the entire cost of it on your income tax for that particular year.
+Instead, you use capital cost allowance to deduct a calculated portion of the expense as an income tax deduction and continue doing this over a period of years until the property or the equipment fully depreciates.

 Capital cost is the total price paid for a property, which includes: